27 March 2026

 Thanks to the outgoing board members

-The meeting also saw the farewell of outgoing board members, Guðbjörg María Jósepsdóttir, Innocentia Fiati and Olga Leonsdóttir.
-They were thanked for their work and greeted with thunderous applause, as the meeting attendees rose from their seats to thank them for their work.
+At the meeting, farewells were also given to the departing board members, namely Guðbjörg María Jósepsdóttir, Innocentia Fiati and Olga Leonsdóttir.
+They were thanked for their work and were celebrated with a booming applause, as the meeting participants rose from their seats to thank them for their work.

-Proposals for legislative amendments were also presented at the meeting.
-They concerned the merger of two funds within the company and were approved unanimously without comment.
+Proposals for legislative changes were also presented at the meeting.
+They aimed at the merger of two funds within the union and were approved unanimously without comments.

-The general meeting thus confirmed both Efling strong financial position and a clear strategy in the wage struggle, with emphasis placed on increased workers' rights and a tougher response to the challenges facing the labor and housing markets.
+The general meeting thus confirmed both the strong financial position of Efling and a clear policy in wage struggle, where the emphasis is placed on increased rights of workers and tougher responses to the challenges that arise in the labour market and housing market.

 Show more news